gobeyondidentity/developer-docs/docs/workflows/api-token.md

 In order to revoke an access token, you must be passed authentication in the form of either Bearer or Basic.

-In the case of Basic authentication, the passed authentication must come from the confidential Application that the token has been minted for.
+In the case of Basic authentication, the passed authentication must come from the confidential application that the token has been minted for.
 The passed access token must be signed by the same client id as the application.

 In the case of Bearer authentication, the passed authentication must contain the scope "tokens:delete".